bhsingleton/skinblender/README.md

-# Ez Skin Blender
+# Skin Blender
-A DCC-agnostic selection-based skin weighting tool.
+A DCC-agnostic vertex selection based skin weighting tool.

 ## Installing the PIP Dependencies
 To install the required pip dependencies open a Command Prompt window.